-See the further resources section for organisations and links helping women who have suffered or are suffered from domestic violence.
+See Further resources for organisation and links helping women who have suffered or are suffered from domestic violence.

 The Domestic Violence Disclosure Scheme (Clare's Law)

 The Domestic Violence Disclosure Scheme (DVDS) provides a framework for police to disclose to individuals details of their partners' abusive past.
 Following a pilot, the scheme was rolled out in England and Wales in March 2014.